Air hockey: Origins

 Air hockey is a game resting on an older technology, the air table.
 Air tables began as a conveyor technology allowing heavy objects like cardboard boxes to easily slide over a table surface.
 The original air tables of the 1940s had rather large holes that were plugged by ball bearings.
 An object sitting on the table would depress the balls, allowing air to escape and lift the object slightly off the table.

 An air track, as designed by John Stull.
 This technology formed the basis of later air hockey games.

-In the early 1960s physicists began designing and building crude air tracks for educational purposes.
+In the early 1960s, physicists began designing and building crude air tracks for educational purposes.
 John Stull, a professor at Alfred University, created a simple low-friction air track using a vacuum cleaner under a flat surface perforated by small holes.
 Stull partnered with the Ealing Corporation, which further developed the idea.

+In 1968, Sega released an arcade electro-mechanical game similar to air hockey, MotoPolo.
+Based on polo, two players moved miniature motorbikes around inside a cabinet, with each player attempting to knock the balls into the opponent's goal.

 By the late 1960s, Ealing developed a tabletop with a sandwich of fiberboard or plexiglass sheets separated by a honeycomb structure.
 The top surface was drilled with a grid of small holes, and the space between the boards was supplied with low-pressure compressed air, just enough to allow "air pucks" to float over the surface.